prof3ssorSt3v3/mad9022-pwa-actor-search/README.md

 You will also have to add the links to the service worker and the web manifest to every page.

+## TODO Items

+Look through the HTML, CSS, and JS files that are provided in the starter code.
+You will see `TODO:` in places.
+These are things that you need to add or change.

+For example, you need to come up with your own colour scheme and change the values for the CSS variables in main.css.

+Do a search for `TODO:` in all the files to find these.

 ## Lighthouse Test

 In the Chrome Dev Tools your site will have to pass the Lighthouse PWA test.